1mansurr/elaro.app/README.md

 ### Development Guidelines

-- Follow the existing code style
+- Follow the existing code style and feature-based architecture
 - Add TypeScript types for new features
-- Include accessibility features
+- Include accessibility features and proper contrast ratios
-- Test on both iOS and Android
+- Test on both iOS and Android platforms
-- Update documentation as needed
+- Update documentation and README as needed
+- Use the established shared components and design system
+- Follow the feature isolation principles outlined above

 ## 📄 License